Continence Treatment and Promotion Service

 A Continence Specialist Nurse:

-- Provides support for people with continence concerns registered with a GP in the SW Surrey area
+- Provides support for people with continence concerns registered with a GP in North East Hampshire, Farnham and Surrey Heath

 - Provides information, education and support